jesperancinha/jeorg-spring-master-test-drives/bank-company/README.md

 private static int initializeCount = 0;
 ```

 Your IDE might say that the property `spring.security.strategy` cannot be found, but it is there 😉.
+This property is not a mode.
+Instead, it is the default Strategy creatd when starting the container.
+It is no longer re-read after that.

+In short, there are only three strategy modes and we can define them shortly like this:

+1. `MODE_THREADLOCAL` - The principal isn't shared to new thread, but the same context and principal are accessed throughout the execution of the thread.
+2. `MODE_INHERITABLETHREADLOCAL` - Every new thread gets a new context, with the same principal.
+Changes in the generated contexts do not affect the others.
+For that we need to use a `DelegatingSecurityContextExecutorService`.
+3. `MODE_GLOBAL` - The context is shared.
+Every new thread shares the same principal.

 ## 8 - Testing